VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Signals/sigandsys.md

 One of the most important things in Signals is the Fourier Transform.
 Fortunately, quality content about it is abundant.
 This site, {{< best >}} [An Interactive Introduction to the Fourier Transform](http://www.jezzamon.com/fourier/) {{< /best >}}

 provides a great introduction for developing an intuition about it graphically, while "[But what is the Fourier Transform?
 A visual introduction.
-(YouTube, 3Blue1Brown)](https://www.youtube.com/watch?v=spUNpyF58BY)" goes a bit more into the math by the end.
+(3Blue1Brown)](https://www.youtube.com/watch?v=spUNpyF58BY)" goes a bit more into the math by the end.

 [TODO] put in all notes from class here to provide a half decent resource